PDF417/pdf417-ios/README.md

 ## Replacing resource files and localization

-All resource files in PhotoPayFramework can be changed.
+All resource files in pdf417 framework can be changed.
 For example, you can change or add new localisation resource files.
 Localisation resource files are named {country-code}.strings. (e.g. en.strings, de.strings..).
 These files contain strings in format "key" = "value";.
-In code PhotoPay uses only "key" values, which are in runtime translated to correct "value".
+In code pdf417 framework uses only "key" values, which are in runtime translated to correct "value".

 Modifying strings files is the same as modifying any other resource file.

-1. Find the strings file file in the Xcode (by expanding Frameworks group, PhotoPay.embeddedframework subgroup under Resources)
+1. Find the strings file file in the Xcode (by expanding Frameworks group, pdf417.embeddedframework subgroup under Resources)
 2. Right click it and select delete option.
 When asked, choose Remove reference option.
 3. Add a new strings file with the same name.
 You can use the en.strings, de.strings and hr.strings files from the development packages as a template.
 4. Test to see that everything works as it should!

-PhotoPay at runtime decides which language it should use by observing the flag you set while initializing the Coordinator object.
+pdf417 framework at runtime decides which language it should use by observing the flag you set while initializing the Coordinator object.
 For the reminder, the flag is:

 		// Set the language.
 You can use "en", "de", "hr", if not specified, phone default will be used.
     	// Use this according to your app localization strategy